Where can you travel with a German residence permit?

 Bas

-Why would I travel when I have a German residence permit?
+Can I travel with a German residence permit?

 Where can I travel with my German residence permit?

-This also works the other way around!
-There are countries that aren’t part of the EU, but are a part of the Schengen zone: Iceland, Liechtenstein, Norway and Switzerland but are still part of the Schengen zone.
-So, you are free to travel to these countries without a visa, as long as you hold your German residence permit!
+There’re countries that aren’t part of the EU but are a part of the Schengen zone.
+Iceland, Liechtenstein, Norway and Switzerland are part of the Schengen zone.
+So, you are free to travel to these countries without a visa as long as you hold a German residence permit!

 How long can I travel with my German residence permit?